What is a Notice of Furnishing (Pre-Lien) Notice?

 5. Summarizes project scope and details – description of your work (future or current)

 6. Informs of your right to lien/take action, (in the event of non-payment

 9. Verifies information – a land title is obtained for the project’s property and a corporate search is conducted on your customer to confirm registration, spelling, and registered office address

 Just finished the job?
 Finalize your account by sending a Notice of Furnishing to let your customer know the work is done and you expect payment!
 Sent via registered mail.
 Cost - $50 + disbursements & tax (approx. $65) Cost - $50 + tax

 BC, AB, SK, YT, NWT, and NU

-Send a certified pre-lien notice to your customer, the property owner, and the General Contractor (if known) to let them know your work is complete.
+Notice is sent to your customer and the property owner(s) via registered mail.
+A copy of the notice is also sent to the General Contractor (if known).The notice lets all parties know you are involved on the project and outlines your work to be complete.
 Certified pre-lien includes a copy of the land title and a corporate search of your customer to verify where the work was done and where to send the official notice.
-Cost - $98.75 + disbursements & tax (approx. $145).
+Cost - $98.75 + disbursements & tax (approx. $155).